bath-reinforcement-learning-lab/Resources/hex-tutorial/README.md

 rsync -uavz --progress my-local-code-repo pp2024@garlick.cs.bath.ac.uk:/mnt/fast0/pp2024
 ```

 If you write code locally, you'll need to run `rsync -uavz --progress my-local-code-repo pp2024@garlick.cs.bath.ac.uk:/mnt/fast0/pp2024` whenever you want to run something on Hex (if you love over-engineering, create a script that runs whenever you save your editor that automatically runs the `rsync` command - can't include in this tutorial because it depends on the editor you're using).
-Alternatively you can code directly on Hex (e.g. using [this extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)).
+Alternatively, you can code directly on Hex (e.g. using [this extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)).

 ## 3.2 Run job using Hare
 Hare is a wrapper on top of Docker used on Hex (adds a security layer).
 Hare also handles reserving storage and ports.
 I provide a `Dockerfile` and `requirements.txt` in `my-local-code-repo`.
 Both of these files should also be added to your code repository as they together handle the building of the Docker image.
 We are going to build it and run a container using hare.
 Everything from now on happens inside Hex, **not** on your local machine.